apidaysnz/apidaysnz/_posts/2015-09-15-todd-brackley.md

 ## Bio:

-Todd is an experienced coding architect with a passion for improving the way teams deliver high quality valuable code.
+Todd is a founder of [Hypr](https://hypr.nz/) and an experienced coding architect with a passion for improving the way teams deliver high quality valuable code.